 Serving Suggestion: Cooked rice

-Optional Garnishes: Cilantro, lime wedges, cilantro, plain low FODMAP yogurt
+Optional Garnishes: Cilantro, lime wedges, plain low FODMAP yogurt, red pepper flakes

 - Heat oil in a saucepan over medium heat.
 Add diced tomato, ginger, and (optional) jalapeno halves.
 Cook 2-3 minutes, stirring occasionally.